JohnAlbin/storybook-addon-fetch-mock/DEVELOPMENT.md

 ### Details

 ```
-+----→ <type>: Must be one of:
++---→ <type>: Must be one of:
 │             feat, fix, style, refactor,
 │             docs, style, test, chore
 │             Append with ! if its a BREAKING CHANGE.
+│
+│  (<scope>): Semantic commit messages can contain an
+│             optional "(scope)" after the "type", but
+│             this project doesn't use them.
 │
 │   +--→ <!>: Indicates a BREAKING CHANGE that
 │   │         requires a new major semantic version.